-Go to the Toilet Properly
+2. Go to the Toilet Properly – 13 Backpacking Hygiene Tips

 Beyond that, waste management is a serious issue.
 Proper disposal of human waste is a must to prevent the spreading of diseases and avoid the pollution of freshwater sources.
-Actually, the set of minimum impact practices are a part of outdoor ethics.
+Actually, the set of minimum impact practices is a part of outdoor ethics.

 It’s important to find a proper location for pooping.
-Ideally, it should be a less-traveled spot at least 200 feet away from the campsite, trail, and any water sources.
+Ideally, it should be a less-traveled spot at least 200 feet away from the campsite, trail, and water sources.
 If you‘re staying at the same camp spot for multiple nights, don’t go to the same spot twice.

 An elevated spot through which water doesn’t travel and that gets sunlight is a good choice.
 This reduces the chances of contamination, and the sunlight speeds up the breakdown of waste.

 Besides, check whether there are any regulations on human waste in the area you’re visiting.
-In some sensitive or highly traveled zones, you may need to pack out solid human waste in sealable plastic bags.
+In some sensitive or highly traveled zones, you may need to pack the solid human waste in sealable plastic bags.

-- One of the easiest and eco-friendly ways of pooping in the wilderness is by digging a cathole.
+- One of the easiest and most eco-friendly ways of pooping in the wilderness is digging a cathole.
 You can dig an 8-inch deep hole with a lightweight aluminum trowel or a stick.
 Once used, you can cover the space with soil, rocks, lichen, or bark.